-Jasjoot was selected as one of ten East London graduates to receive 100% scholarship to study with Loughborough University London via the Inspiring Success programme.
+Jasjoot was selected as an East London graduate to receive a 100% scholarship to study Media and Creative Industries MA via the Inspiring Success programme.

 Jasjoot Mudhar graduated from Greenwich University and is a proud East Londoner.
 Jasjoot was a keen ambassador for the London 2012 Olympic Games, and volunteered as an Olympic flower and medal bearer for Bradley Wiggins.
 Following the games, Jasjoot has continued to support the regeneration of East London and attended the Inspiring Success programme delivered by Loughborough University London and the London Legacy Development Corporation (LLDC).
 As a result, Jasjoot was selected as one of ten East London graduates to receive 100% scholarship to study with Loughborough University London.

 I have been a supporter of the 2012 Olympic Games since London won the bid back in 2007.
 I am constantly inspired by the regeneration I can see taking place in my hometown and when I heard Loughborough University was supporting the drive for change, I knew I wanted to be a part of it.

 I was amazed to find Loughborough University London was working in partnership with the London Legacy Development Corporation (LLDC), who are managing the redevelopment of East London following the success of the London Olympics.
 I attended the two day ‘Inspiring Success’ programme offered by Loughborough University London and LLDC and decided to apply for MSc Media Clouds with Business as a result.
 This programme delivers the very latest in technology research and teaching; I couldn’t think of a better course to develop my skills and help me achieve my aim of working in the specialist technology and internet services sector.